 58. …and that there has also been a near abandonment of Matthew 18:15 as a means of solving problems between brethren.
 (This reflects a temperature change in many groups.
 It also partly reflects why so many have gone completely out of control among the splinters.)

 59. …and that, ignoring I Corinthians 6:1-8, “brethren” can sue other brethren.
 (Of course, LCG sued GCG.)

 60. Despite the willingness to change so many of Mr. Armstrong’s teachings, there is, however, a willingness to invoke his name when it can be useful.
 For instance, in a gross misapplication of his administrative judgment in the 1980s, all LCG brethren may now tithe on net instead of gross income—Mr. Armstrong’s judgment now applied to every country, and permanently.

 61. A Tomorrow’s World broadcast suggested God had created sin—not merely “evil” as Isaiah 45:7 states.

 In conclusion, astonishingly, LCG still insists that a distinguishing characteristic of its “fellowship” is that it is “continuing to preach the full Truth” and it is “upholding the foundation taught by Mr. Herbert W. Armstrong.”
-Tragically, as with the thousands in PCG, who believe the leader blindly calling himself “That Prophet,” even greater thousands in LCG seem to blindly believe these declarations.
+Tragically, as with the thousands in PCG who believe their leader can take titles of God, even greater thousands in LCG seem to blindly believe these declarations.